-In a bi-fuel vehicle, flows of LPG fuel into the petrol tank are prevented by requiring the implementation of an appropriate means safety concept (paragraph 17.13.2.1., first sentence).
+In a bi-fuel vehicle, the flows of LPG fuel into the petrol tank are prevented by requiring the implementation of an appropriate means (paragraph 17.13.2.1., first sentence).

-The installation of two non-return valves along the flow line is considered effective and reliable means if the valves are approved in accordance with the durability test as defined in par.
-9.6 of Annex 15 (see justification B.7.a) In the case, the safety concept is deemed not fully effective by the technical service, proper means are required to remove any amount of LPG from the petrol tank as soon as the vehicle runs on petrol mode (paragraph 17.13.2.1., second sentence).
+The installation of two non-return valves along the flow line is considered an effective and reliable means if the valves are approved in accordance with the durability test as defined in paragraph 9.6. of Annex 15 (see justification B.7.1) (paragraph 17.13.2.1., second sentence).